 Supervisors:

-This clinic in the Department of Obstetrics and Gynecology provides a Psychological Services Program through the Department of Psychiatry & Behavioral Sciences.
-The Psychological Services Program serves individuals and couples with diverse ethnic and racial backgrounds, gender identities and sexual orientations who are working to achieve parenthood.
+This rotation in the Department of Obstetrics and Gynecology provides an integrated Psychological Services Program in the Duke Fertility Center through the Department of Psychiatry & Behavioral Sciences.
+The Psychological Services Program serves individuals and couples with diverse gender identities and sexual orientations who are working to build their families.

 Interns in this rotation learn about the psychological aspects of reproductive medicine and provide psychological services on-site alongside healthcare providers.
 Interns gain assessment experience conducting structured diagnostic interviews and psychological testing with egg donor and gestational carrier candidates.
 They also provide consultation and counseling to future parents who need an egg donor, sperm donor or gestational carrier to build their family.